znaeb/quiz2/README.md

 7. Next run `git remote add matt https://github.com/matty-digital/quiz2.git` - this will add my repo as a remote for you to push your changes to
 8. Now, create a new branch to do your changes on.
 By default, you'll be on a branch called "master".
 Run `git checkout -b quiz2-{last name}` to create and go to the branch you will do your work on.
 You named this branch in the above command.
 9. When you have made your changes, run `git commit -am "meaningful commit message"` this will stage your changes and get them ready to push (please create your own commit message, I don't want to see the example text)
-9. Next run `git push matt quiz2-{last name}` - this will push your local changes on your branch to my repo
+10. Next run `git push origin quiz2-{last name}` - this will push your local changes on your branch to github and you can then make a pull request
-10. Back in your browser, go to your github page.
+11. Back in your browser, go to your github page.
 Now that you've pushed, you should see a link above where you found the HTTPS link for your repo and click it to make a pull request.
-11. On the pull request page, write a comment in the large field with your information and click `create pull request`
+12. On the pull request page, write a comment in the large field with your information and click `create pull request`

 After you create the pull request, I will be able to see it in comparison to the code that was on the repo that you forked.